This guide explains how to audit your inventory and reconcile inventory variances. It is intended for advanced users.

 To determine whether your system has accrued COGS entries, navigate to the General Journal module, set the Type search field to "Accrued COGS", and click the Search icon ().

 If the search shows any Pending entries, delete them.
-If there are any Posted entries, manually run the accrued COGS reconciliation process with the Limit-To Date left blank (to focus only on records that have changed since the last time the process was run, resulting in a quicker process).
+If there are any Posted entries, manually run the accrued COGS reconciliation process with the Limit-To Date left blank.
+(As noted above, leaving this date blank focuses on records that have changed since the last time the process was run, resulting in a quicker process.)
 This reverses any accrued COGS entries associated with the previously unallocated inventory usage you resolved in Step #3.

 If there are no accrued COGS entries in your system, proceed to Step 5.